Barky/barky/README.md

 <h1>About Me! 😎</h1>

-- 🌱 I’m currently working as a Game Designer at Gnarly Game Studio.
+- 🌱 I’m currently working as a Product Manager.

 - 👯 I am working on Game Design, Level Design,Game Development and Data Science.